equinor/res2df/docs/introduction.rst

 For multi-segment wells, `WELSEGS` and `COMPSEGS` is also parsed.
 The data is available as three different dataframes, which can be merged.

-It is also possible to parse individual "include" files, not only a finished working deck.
+It is also possible to parse individual :term:`"include files" <include file>`, not only a finished working :term:`deck`.

 More documentation on :doc:`usage/compdat`.